-Road king: Elliott wins at Daytona for 3rd straight on road
+Road king: Elliott wins at Daytona for 3rd straight roadie

 “Thank you for your support, not only for me personally but all the things you do for all us drivers.
 It goes a long way, and I want to say thank you from the deepest of my heart.
 Thank you.”

 Newman had to be cut from his No. 6 Ford after wrecking while leading the final lap of the Daytona 500 on Feb.
-17. He doesn’t recall anything about his two-night hospital stay for treatment of a head injury he called a brain bruise.
-His first memory is walking out of a Florida hospital holding hands with his two young daughters.
+17.

 Newman was one of the few Cup drivers with experience on Daytona’s road course.
-He won an IROC race on the course in 2004.
-Matt Kenseth, Kurt Busch, Jimmie Johnson, Kyle Busch, Clint Bowyer and Michael McDowell also had limited experience.
+He won an IROC race on the layout in 2004.
+Matt Kenseth, Kurt Busch, Jimmie Johnson, Kyle Busch, Clint Bowyer and Michael McDowell also had limited experience here.

-None of them, though, had driven this exact layout since NASCAR added a chicane coming off the oval’s Turn 4, a twister designed to slow speeds coming to the start-finish line and create another potential passing zone.
+None of them, though, had driven this exact course since NASCAR added a chicane coming off the oval’s Turn 4, a twister designed to slow speeds heading toward the start-finish line and create another potential passing zone.

 The Cup drivers, as expected, handled the chicane better than those in any other series.
 They covered the 65-lape race with few cautions.

 Heat and humidity proved to be bigger issues.
 Drivers called for ice bags and bottles of water under caution.
-And when the race was red flagged for nearby lightning, drivers welcomed the break.
+And when the race was red flagged for nearby lightning, drivers welcomed the nearly 45-minute break.

 Johnson climbed out of his car and immediately unzipped his fire suit, exposing an elaborate cooling system over his T-shirt.
 Michael McDowell started chugging water.
 Elliott grabbed a towel and wiped away sweat.

-All of them headed toward haulers.
+All of them headed toward their haulers to cool down.

 J.J.
 Yeley climbed out of his No. 27 a few laps before the red flag and collapsed on the pavement.
 He was helped onto a golf cart and taken to the medical center for evaluation and treatment.